 The chain of ownership can be summarised as this:

-- The warehouse sends you a delivery order to countersign directly
+- The current cask owner sends you a delivery order to countersign directly

 - The warehouse records are changed to state that you are the new owner